ACC presidents vote to add Cal, Stanford and SMU, expanding league to 18 schools

-Reflecting these turbulent times in college sports, the ACC on Friday approved the most seismic expansion of the conference’s 70 years, sources said.
+Reflecting these turbulent times in college sports, the ACC on Friday approved the most seismic expansion of the conference’s 70 years.

 Moreover, the new ACC will have at least one university in each of the five most populated states —California, Texas, Florida, New York and Pennsylvania — and in eight of the top 12 with No. 8 Georgia, No. 9 North Carolina and No. 12 Virginia.